AswinChandranPC/Selenium_Test/README.md

 It contains the properties which are common like base url,username and password, browser(like chrome ,firefox..etc)

 **LoginPage Class**
-It contains the page objects and Actions
+It contains the page objects and Actions for login page It inherits TestBase class

 **TestUtil Class**
 It contains the common utility methods and variables

+**LoginPageTest Class**
+It contains the testscripts for Login Page